Teyras/MT/text/chapters/130_evaluation.md

 When examining how raising the system load affects the stability of measurements, we discovered several interesting trends.

-First, the execution times seem to be higher under higher system loads for all workloads.
+First, the execution times seem to be higher under higher levels of system load for all exercise types.
 For example, in Figure \ref{bsearch-over-isolations}, we can see that a `bsearch` iteration normally takes about 0.35 seconds on the bare metal with a single process and 0.4-0.45s when 10 processes are running in parallel.
 It is worth mentioning that the difference seems much smaller for `exp_float`.
 This could be due to the parallel workers competing for the last-level cache and memory controller, which would affect memory-bound tasks more than it would affect CPU-bound tasks.

 Second, the measurements seem to be notably stable with a single worker on the bare metal (`B`) and in Docker (`D`).
 This stability, however, decays quickly